JJ/hoborg/text/text.md

 esplanade.

-The press said afterwards that we had been inciting the masses to rebelion, but that was not true.
+The press said afterwards that we had been inciting the masses to rebellion, but that was not true.
 The only papers they posted was circus paper, nothing that told the emaciated, overworked and exploited brothers of the still United States of America that workers' paradise was just a hundred miles away, in the Republic of Florida.
 So